wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-22-drupal-8-with-travisci-and-sonarcloud.markdown

 <pre><code class="language-yaml">  - patch -d drupal/web -p1 < sqlite-driver-exception.patch
 </code></pre>

 Here, we apply our `sqlite-driver-exception.patch` to Drupal core.
-This patch is&mdash;at the time of writing&mdash;required to make SQLite work with Drupal.
+This patch is&mdash;at the time of writing&mdash;required to make SQLite work with Drupal when running tests.

 It contains the following: